irolram/EntregaRepoDigitalizacion/README.md

 python clima.py

-# USO

-Al ejecutar el script, se solicitarán:
-Ciudad (por ejemplo: Madrid, Buenos Aires, Monesterio) Fecha en formato YYYY-MM-DD (puedes dejarlo en blanco para usar la fecha de hoy) Cantidad de años atrás a comparar (por defecto es 1)
+## Usage
+When running the script, you will be prompted to enter:

+A city (e.g., Madrid, Buenos Aires, Monesterio)

+A date in YYYY-MM-DD format (you can leave it blank to use today's date)

+The number of years back you want to compare (default is 1)

 Ejemplo de ejecución: